Terri Hoffman

-Terri Lee Hoffman (March 21, 1938 – October 31, 2015), later known as Terri Lilya Keanely, was an American religious cult leader known for the unexplained deaths of some of her followers, including two husbands, shortly after they had willed their possessions to her.
-The devotees in her Dallas-based new religious movement, Conscious Development of Body, Mind and Soul, fought against the "black lords" on various planes of existence and protected themselves with powerful gems.
+Terri Lee Hoffman (née Benson; March 21, 1938 – October 31, 2015), later known as Terri Lilya Keanely, was an American religious cult leader known for the unexplained deaths of some of her followers, including two husbands, shortly after they had willed their possessions to her.
+The devotees in her Dallas-based new religious movement, Conscious Development of Body, Mind and Soul, believed that they fought against spiritual entities called "black lords" on various planes of existence and protected themselves with powerful gems.
 The goal was joining God and the twelve "masters" through reincarnation in the spiritual realm.
 A four-year investigation by Dallas district attorney's office failed to produce evidence tying Hoffman to the deaths, but she was later sentenced to prison for bankruptcy fraud.

-Biography

 Early life and career

-Hoffman was born to poverty and sent to a Lutheran orphanage at nine.
+Hoffman was born on March 21, 1938, into poverty, and sent to a Lutheran orphanage located in Round Rock at age 9.
 She was adopted two years later and renamed Terri Lee Benson.
 Hoffman married truck driver John Wilder in 1953 and had her daughter Cathy in 1954, her son Kenneth in 1958 and another daughter, Virginia, in 1963.
 She was committed to the Parkland Hospital for psychiatric evaluation during divorce proceedings in 1971, but got custody of the oldest child.
 In the 1950s, Hoffman became interested in meditation, metaphysics, hypnotism, Silva Mind Control and the writings of Edgar Cayce.
 After attracting a number of followers in the late 1960s, she incorporated her movement as Conscious Development of Body, Mind and Soul in 1974, selling lessons and private "consultations".

-Hoffman also started a jewelry business, incorporating it as CD Gems.
-Followers were instructed to buy expensive, handmade jewelry that she would turn into powerful, protective gems.
+Hoffman also started a jewellery business, incorporating it as CD Gems.
+Followers were instructed to buy expensive, handmade jewellery that she would turn into powerful, protective gems.
 By the mid-1970s, over a hundred people attended the weekly lectures in Dallas, Texas, and many more took Hoffman's printed lessons.
 She claimed herself the reincarnation of Saint Teresa of Ávila as her inner circle waged war against the "black lords" on several planes of existence.
 Aiding them were God and the twelve "masters" such as Jesus who were visible to Hoffman.
-She also said that she could communicate with the dead and see the past and the future.
-Hoffman taught her followers to avoid critical thoughts, "negative energies", as they could prove fatal.
+She also said that she could communicate with the dead and see the past and future.
+Hoffman eschewed critical thinking, convincing her followers that such "negative energies" could prove fatal.
 However, death was not to be feared as the ultimate goal was rebirth in the spiritual realm.